pubstack/pubstack.github.io/_posts/2024-04-08-sharing-your-gpu-in-the-cloud.md

     -p '{"spec": {"devicePlugin": {"config": {"name": "mps-enable-config"}}}}'
 ```

-With the cluster policy patched we dont have to relabel the node because it was done in a previous step
+With the cluster policy patched, we dont have to relabel the node because it was done in a previous step
-To trigger the NFD gpu-feature-discovery-XXX POD YOU NEED TO MAKE SURE THE CLUSTER POLICY IS PATCHED.
+To trigger the NFD `gpu-feature-discovery-XXX` POD `YOU NEED TO MAKE SURE THE CLUSTER POLICY IS PATCHED`.
-Now the product name should change from -SHARED to the original name
+Now the product name should change from -SHARED (from time slicing) to the original name.

 ```bash
 oc get node \